awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

 For information about running commands on your Windows instance at launch, see [Running Commands on Your Windows Instance at Launch](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-windows-user-data.html) and [Managing Windows Instance Configuration](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-configuration-manage.html) in the *Amazon EC2 User Guide for Windows Instances*\.

-In the following examples, the commands from the [Install a LAMP Web Server on Amazon Linux 2](ec2-lamp-amazon-linux-2.md) are converted to a shell script and a set of cloud\-init directives that executes when the instance launches\.
-In each example, the following tasks are executed by the user data:
+In the following examples, the commands from the [Install a LAMP Web Server on Amazon Linux 2](ec2-lamp-amazon-linux-2.md) are converted to a shell script and a set of cloud\-init directives that run when the instance launches\.
+In each example, the following tasks are performed by the user data:
 + The distribution software packages are updated\.
 + The necessary web server, `php`, and `mariadb` packages are installed\.
 + The `httpd` service is started and turned on via systemctl\.